andrebrener/smart_contracts/README.md

 Set employees salaries and pay them a monthly salary in ethers.

 ### 2. Auction
-Set an auction that anyone can participate for a certain period of time is defined.
+Set an auction that anyone can participate for a pre-defined period of time.
 There is, obviously, an offchain part of the auction in which the winner receives the prize.

 ### 3. Savings in a moneybox
-Keep ethers safe, assuring that they cannot be moved before a selectd period of time.
+Keep ethers safe, assuring that they cannot be moved before a certain period of time.

 ### 4. Ponzi game
 Play a Ponzi game in which you'd expect another user to double your bet.